 profile of human face in blue with gear where the brain would be

-As the Google study suggests, the purely rational business buyer is a myth – and a dangerous one at that.
-B2B marketers that ignore the role that emotions play in the decision making process are missing an important opportunity to differentiate themselves and connect with prospects.
-In an increasingly crowded and noisy marketplace, this is critical to success.
+As the Google study makes clear, the purely rational business buyer is a myth—and a dangerous one at that.
+B2B brand consultants that ignore the role that emotions play in B2B decision-making processes miss important opportunities to differentiate themselves and connect meaningfully with their prospects.
+In an increasingly crowded and noisy B2B marketplace, such connections are critical to success.

 About the author